 Listen Up: Spoken Word Poetry edited by Zoe Anglesey

 The spoken word revolution: slam, hip hop and the poetry of a new generation edited by Mark Eleveld

 Participants are asked to commit a line or two from a poem to memory and prepare to recite it for critique during the workshop.
 Volunteers may memorize longer pieces, and if time permits, perform for the entire group.

 Books Recommended by Dionne Custer, POL Workshop Leader:

-The Poetry Out Loud Student Workshop will include discussions and activities to support students as they prepare to recite great poetry at Ohio’s Poetry Out Loud State Finals.
+The Poetry Out Loud Student Workshops will include discussions and activities to support students as they prepare to recite great poetry at Ohio's Poetry Out Loud Semi Finals and State Finals.
 Much of the day will build on what students have been learning at their schools.
 Topics will include: channeling nervous energy, effective performance techniques, constructive critique, and recitation practice activities addressed through Poetry Out Loud.
 Participants are asked to be prepared to recite one poem for critique.

 Teachers Praise Ohio's Poetry Out Loud

 "Thanks so much for running a class act from start to finish…with Poetry Out Loud.
 You made it very easy for us to participate, and the day of the competition, everything ran quite smoothly."